Rob Portman: January 6 commission

 On May 27, 2021, along with five other Republicans and all present Democrats, Portman voted to establish a bipartisan commission to investigate the January 6 United States Capitol attack.
 The vote failed for the lack of 60 required "yes" votes.

 Abortion

-On abortion, Portman describes himself as pro-life.
+On abortion, Portman describes himself as being pro-life.
 He voted in favor of banning abortion after 20 weeks of pregnancy.
 Portman supports legal access to abortion in cases of rape and incest or if the woman's life is in danger.
 National Right to Life Committee and the Campaign for Working Families, both anti-abortion PACs, gave Portman a 100% rating in 2018; NARAL Pro-Choice America gives him a 0%, Planned Parenthood, which is pro-choice, gives him a lifetime 4% rating, and Population Connection, another pro-choice PAC, gave Portman an 11% rating in 2002.

 In 2013, Portman sponsored a bill that would have made it a federal crime to transport a minor across state lines for an abortion if doing so would circumvent state parental consent or notification laws.